myomaungDev/pandora/README.md

 3. Modify environment values.
     - Create a `.env` file in the API directory (`/project folder/pandora-be/.env`) based on `.env.example`.
+    - Update the database configuration in the `.env` file with your database credentials.

+### Database Setup

+1. Create the database according to the configuration specified in the `.env` file.

+2. Modify the `.env` file with the database credentials.

 ### Run Server in Development Mode